 There are no shortcuts to real and lasting organizational change.
 But for leaders who are playing the long game, Archetypes offer a new opportunity.
 Archetypes help organizations establish a common language – one that the whole team can learn – they open up meaningful conversations and build trust and consensus around important issues including diversity.

-If you are a coach or consultant curious about bringing Archetypes into your leadership, team and culture-building initiatives, check out our CultureTalk Certification program here.
+If you are a consultant, coach or in-house L&D leader curious about bringing Archetypes into your leadership, team and culture-building initiatives, check out CultureTalk Certification.

-If you’d like to learn more about bringing this system into your organization, we’d love to connect you with one of our CultureTalk Certified Partners.
+If you’d like help bringing this system into your organization, we’d love to connect you with one of our CultureTalk Certified Partners.